polymer-dart/polymerize/README.md

 `Polymerize` doesn't uses `dazel` for now because it still lacks some feature that are needed for it to work, but the plan is to migrate to `dazel` as soon as it will be ready.

-## Installation & usage
+## Usage

-Polymerize can be intalled from pub :

-    pub global activate polymerize

 ### Prepare a project

 In order to build a project must be *prepared* for `polymerize`, just issue the following commands:

+ 1. add a dev dependency to `polymerize` in your `pubspec.yaml`
  1. `pub get/update` to check and resolve the dependencies (like in normal dart projects)
- 2. `polymerize init` this will generate or update `bazel` build files

 This steps should be repeated every time the dependencies are changed.

 ### Build a project

- 3. `bazel build default` this is the actual build
+ 1. `pub run polymerize:build` this is the actual build

-As *Bazel* is very fast and runs only on changed files you can make it automatically build the project every time a files changed with :

-    `watch "bazel build default"`
+Every time `polymerize:build` a new bazel configuration is written from scratch and than a new bazel build is run.

+Bazel is able to understand what actually has changed and rebuild only what's needed, but this holds for everything but workspaces.
+In short this means that if you change your code in such a way that could change your `bower` then you will most probably have to give a `bazel clean --expunge` in order to force bazel to download the new files.

 # Developing with polymerize